ga-wdi-boston/orientation/README.md

 When done do the following on any page in Chrome:

--   Press Command + opttion + J simultaneously to open up the Chrome inspector
+-   Press Command + option + J simultaneously to open up the Chrome inspector
 -   On the top right of the inspector window there are three dots, click that.
 -   Goto settings and make sure yours look like the following images.